 Following their assessment, they will write to you with their decision and their reasons for that decision.
 If your claim is approved, their letter will advise how much of your super you are able to claim.
 You will then need to apply to Qantas Super to request that these funds are released.

 Step 3: Request payment from Qantas Super

 If the ATO approves the early release of your benefit, please send the following documents to us so we can assess your application:

-- A completed Withdrawal form available on our website;
+- A completed Withdrawal form;

 - The ATO letter of approval for the early release of your benefit.

 We require either the original or a certified copy.
 Once we receive your completed form and certified documents, the Trustee will review your application and determine if your payment can be released.